BhanuPrakashYarajarla/hackathon-FluentAI/INSTALLATION.md

 Dlib requires a face landmark detection model.
 Download and extract it:

-wget http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 -- download the model from the link given here, because the model size is bigger to uplaod in github
+wget http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 -- download the model from the link given here, because the model size is bigger to upload in github

 bzip2 -d shape_predictor_68_face_landmarks.dat.bz2